 We will only collect the information that we need, this may include information to help us operate and improve our services and information.

-- We collect information when you give it to us directly, this includes when you use any or all of our support services, communicate with us to enquire about our work or fill out a form on our website e.g. to register for an event, tell your story, register for our newsletter, use our shop or make a donation.
+We collect information when you give it to us directly, this includes when you use any or all of our support services, communicate with us to enquire about our work or fill out a form on our website e.g. to register for an event, tell your story, register for our newsletter, use our shop or make a donation.
 We also collect information from people we meet at events.

-- We sometimes get information about you from your family and friends, for example if they register you for an event
+We sometimes get information about you from your family and friends, for example if they register you for an event

-- Before contacting or meeting an individual or organisation we may seek information from publically available sources, e.g. the internet or companies house, so we can make the best use of their time.
-We may also seek information from publically available sources to demonstrate due diligence on accepting donations as set out by the Charity Commission, Fundraising Regulator and to ensure we are in line with our donation acceptace policy.
+Before contacting or meeting an individual or organisation we may seek information from publically available sources, e.g. the internet or companies house, so we can make the best use of their time.
+We may also seek information from publically available sources to demonstrate due diligence on accepting donations as set out by the Charity Commission, Fundraising Regulator and to ensure we are in line with our donation acceptance policy.

-- Depending on your settings or the privacy policies for social media platforms including Facebook or Twitter, you might give us permission to access information from those accounts or services.
+Depending on your settings or the privacy policies for social media platforms including Facebook or Twitter, you might give us permission to access information from those accounts or services.

 The type and quantity of information that we ask for and how we use it depends on why you are providing it.
 We will use your personal information to:

-Provide you with the services, products or information that you have asked for
+Provide you with the services, products or information that you have asked for.

-- To process transactions, donations and claim Gift Aid
+Process transactions, donations and claim Gift Aid.

-- To be able to carry out your wishes in relation to a gift in your will
+Be able to carry out your wishes in relation to a gift in your will

-- If you become a media volunteer and share your story with us, we will never share identifiable details without your permission, but sometimes may use some of your story to secure opportunities.
+If you become a media volunteer and share your story with us, we will never share identifiable details without your permission, but sometimes may use some of your story to secure opportunities.

 We will not sell your details, however may occasionally share your information with carefully chosen third parties who our working on our behalf, including mailing houses who distribute our information materials.